exis-io/exis-io.github.io/pages/samples/SwiftCardsTutorial2.md

 Room Add Player

     func addPlayer(domain: String) -> AnyObject {
         // Add the new player and draw them a hand.
-Let everyone else in the room know theres a new player print("Adding Player \(domain)")
+Let everyone else in the room know there's a new player print("Adding Player \(domain)")

         let newPlayer = Player()